 It might be too late for us to withdraw back into invisibility, but maybe not for other intelligent alien civilizations out there.
 A far-off planet’s inhabitants might prefer to hide from the likes of us.
-Recently, my graduate student Alex Teachey and I published a paper that proposes a way to cloak planets, as well as a way to broadcast a civilization’s existence.
+In 2016, my graduate student Alex Teachey and I published a paper that proposes a way to cloak planets, as well as a way to broadcast a civilization’s existence.
 Even if we’re not manipulating our own signal in this way, it doesn’t mean other planets out there aren’t.
 It’s possible what we see as we scan the universe for other habitable planets has been engineered to disguise or highlight the existence of other civilizations.

 Tracking transits to find other planets